davidc6/events-management/README.md

 This is a simple events management application that demonstrates interactions between a SPA (single page application) and API backend.
 The project is currently work in progress.

-To run it locally, you need to have [Docker / Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
+To run it locally, please install all `package.json` dependencies locally first by going into `/spa` and `/api` and running `npm i` commands.
+You will also need to have [Docker / Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
 Once you have installed it, run the command:

 ```sh
 docker-compose up --detach